Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

+Each of the QFTs $\CT_{(\kappa, \nu, \xi)}$ has a $U(1)^{(0)}$ 0-form flavor symmetry that can be coupled to background flat, complexified connections. \footnote{At the level of the field theory, this flavor symmetry simply rescales the hypermultiplets.
+This is not a gauge transformation due to the non-zero Chern-Simons terms -- both the scalars \emph{and} monopoles transform under gauge transformations.
+Indeed, this flavor symmetry is gauge-equivalent to the topological flavor symmetry.} As detailed in \cite{Mikhaylov}, the partition function of these QFTs on a 3-dimensional manifold equipped with such a flat connection yields a version of analytic torsion of the background, cf. Eq.
+(4.12) of loc. cit.
 Theories that admit deformations by background flat, complexified connections for a (0-form, complexified) flavor symmetry $G$ are particularly special; for example, they naturally give boundary conditions for, or interfaces between, the $B$-twist (a.k.a. the geometric Langlands twist of \cite{KWemduality} with canonical parameter $\psi = \infty$) of 4d $\CN=4$ super Yang-Mills with gauge group $G$.
 As emphasized in \cite{CDGG}, but dating back as far as the work of Kasheav and Reshetikhin \cite{KashaevReshetikhin}, these background flat connections have a natural place in the categorical reformulation of the Chern-Simons theory in terms of a boundary VOA or a quantum group: line operators $\CL$ that source a flat connection with holonomy $g \in G$ correspond to non-local modules where the monodromy of $\CL$ and the trivial line $\id$ is exactly this holonomy $g$.
 This relaxed notion of a line operator, sometimes called a non-genuine line operator, can be use to define an extended category $\CC^{\textrm{ext}}$ of line operators sourcing flat connections: the objects are line operators sourcing a (possibly nontrivial) flat $G$ background on its complement and the morphisms are local operators that join two such line operators.
 Note that two lines with different holonomies cannot be connected by any local operator, hence this extended category decomposes into blocks \be \CC^{\textrm{ext}} = \bigoplus_{g \in G} \CC^{\textrm{ext}}_g \ee where $\CC^{\textrm{ext}}_{g}$ is the subcategory of lines sourcing a flat connection with holonomy $g$.
 The subcategory $\CC^{\textrm{ext}}_1$ coincides with the usual category of line operators $\CC$.